Best Clinic UK - Aesthetics Awards 2024

 1 - 2 weeks

-Your surgeon will examine your breasts and discuss any concerns you may have about your current breast implants.
-They will discuss your expectations of surgery and ensure you understand the results that are possible for you.
 Your surgeon may also ask you to have a mammogram or ultrasound scan of your breasts to check for any damage to your current implants.
-If your original surgery was performed by a different surgeon, you will need to obtain the information about your current implants so your surgical team can add this to your medical records.
-They will also assess your general physical and mental health to make sure you are suitable for a general anaesthetic procedure, this may include your weight, and any medical and mental conditions you have.
+If your original surgery was performed by a different surgeon, you will need to obtain the information about your current implants so your surgical team can verify your breast implant information on the central register.

 Words from our clients: